Anny85-code/mathmagicianfullwebsite/README.md

 ## General info

-This project is Microverse Recact Module Project, Building a web app with calculator using React.
+This project is Microverse React Module Project, Building a web app with calculator using React.

 ## Technologies